iskenyildiz/gentooScript/README.md

  2) In your VM, without the commas, type wget 'yourrawaddress'.
    To shorten the URL you might want to use a tool like URL shortener.
  3) Then do chmod +x yourrawaddress.
- 4) ./yourrawaddress to runn the script.
+ 4) ./yourrawaddress to run the script.